Marc Short

-Marc Short (born March 3, 1970) is an American political advisor who served as chief of staff to Vice President Mike Pence.
+Marc T. Short (born March 3, 1970) is an American political advisor who was chief of staff to Vice President Mike Pence.
 Prior to holding this role, Short was the director of legislative affairs at the White House from 2017 to 2018.
 He became chief of staff for Pence in March 2019.
 He was a senior fellow at the Miller Center of Public Affairs, a CNN contributor, chief of staff to Senator Kay Bailey Hutchison, and the House Republican Conference.
 He was president of Freedom Partners Chamber of Commerce from 2011 to 2016.
 He was a frequent guest on Meet The Press of NBC News.

 Early life and education

 Marc Short was born in Virginia, the son of Richard T. "Dick" Short III, an insurance executive, and his wife Florence "Kim" Timolat Short.
 The family lived "in a comfortable waterfront home on the eastern tip of Virginia Beach’s Bay Island."
 He attended Norfolk Academy from grade school to high school, where he used as his senior quote "If you want the virtue of a woman, it is not difficult to describe; she must manage the home well, preserve its possessions, and be submissive to her husband."

 He graduated from Washington and Lee University in 1992.
 While an undergraduate at Washington and Lee University, Short co-founded The Spectator in 1989, a conservative paper.
-He served as editor until 1992, when he graduated.
+He was editor until 1992, when he graduated.
 In a column for the paper, Short "disparaged people living with HIV and AIDS," stating "the propaganda campaign ignited by gay activists and carelessly perpetuated by journalists whose intent is to scare all heterosexuals into believing they are prime targets for contraction of the disease.
 The campaign's purpose is both to lobby Congress for more federal funding of AIDS research and to destigmatize the perverted lifestyles homosexuals pursue."